mulderp/mulderp.github.com/_posts/2014-10-11-modules-for-graph-rendering.md

 To understand what ngraph is about, it is most helpful to open a [package.json](https://github.com/anvaka/ngraph/blob/master/examples/pixi.js/01%20-%20Basic/package.json) in one of the examples.
 The dependencies of package.json show references to the [ngraph.generators](https://github.com/anvaka/ngraph.generators) and a [graph layouter](https://github.com/anvaka/ngraph.forcelayout).

 Also, you will need a renderer module, to see something in the browser, or even in 3D.
-Especially interesting, Andrei is working on a [SVG renderer](https://github.com/anvaka/ngraph.vivasvg).
+Especially interesting, Andrei is working on a [SVG renderer](https://github.com/anvaka/ngraph.vivasvg) and a [DOM renderer](git@github.com:anvaka/vivasvg.git).
 As I work with SVG in my own projects, I hope to explore this direction in some future blog posts, too.

 # Graphs applied